“Creativity. The ability to think differently and design creative solutions for challenges big and small.”

 Allow people to feel comfortable with taking risks.

 The “win-or- learn” ethos has been popular in the business world but do companies actually have a culture that supports it?
 It’s important to encourage risk-taking and rapid prototyping within the organization to help it push the limits of possibility.
 To empower teams to hold onto big ideas and drive them all the way through.
 So, encourage the idea of failing forward, because if you’re not failing once in a while, you’re not growing.

 Nurture ideas, don’t kill them.

 Managers and team leads have the responsibility to foster idea sharing by creating a culture that allows for it.
-When someone pitches an idea, people should practise responding with additive feedback (“yes, and”) instead of negative feedback (“no, but”).
+When someone pitches an idea, people should practice responding with additive feedback (“yes, and”) instead of negative feedback (“no, but”).
 The difference in the conversation’s outcome is drastically richer.
-It’s no wonder this popular improv technique is being introduced in businesses’ team building exercises.
+It’s no wonder this popular improv technique is being introduced in businesses’ team-building exercises.
 Try it out as a group and experience the difference for yourself.
 Now, probably not all of the ideas will materialize, but the ones that do will be spectacular.

 Allow time to be creative.

 When do you come up with your best ideas?
 When you’re behind on a deadline, in the shower, or perhaps during a long walk?
 We’re rarely creative when stressed because of the negative effect it has on our brains.
-Help maintain an environment that allows for people to be playful and relaxed in order to help develop the next incredible idea.
+Help maintain an environment that allows people to be playful and relaxed in order to help develop the next incredible idea.